ahmadassaf/blog-posts/data/blog/Programming/2016-09-21-power-up-a-hero-blog-with-jekyll.md

 - [Travis CI deployments to DigitalOcean](https://kjaer.io/travis/)
 - [How To Set Up Apache Virtual Hosts on Ubuntu](https://www.digitalocean.com/community/tutorials/how-to-set-up-apache-virtual-hosts-on-ubuntu-14-04-lts)

-Now i can run my blog locally or run it on the server as part of the [CI/CD process](http://assaf.website/posts/enabling-continuous-deployment-for-jekyll/).
+Now I can run my blog locally or run it on the server as part of the [CI/CD process](/blog/programming/2016-12-03-enabling-continuous-deployment-for-jekyll).